Experiential learning resources for the innovative educator

 Right now is a great time to spend time with family and friends, reflecting, and practicing self-care, so that you can head back to teaching with renewed energy and spirit!

 Don't spend this break planning learning activities.
-Take that badly needed break, and when you have a second, browse this blog post.
+Take that badly needed rest, and when you have a second, browse this blog post.
 Get inspired by these low-prep, self-directed New Years activity ideas for when you return to reality.
 They're all a great way to ease back into things upon return.
+You can also, rather than do exactly as I suggest, use the New Year activity ideas listed here as inspiration.
+Modify these activities and develop your experiential learning activities with this FREE experiential learning playbook.
+It walks you through exactly how to develop experiential learning activities for the classroom and includes a workbook to help you plan.
 Each of the New Years activity ideas included here could be implemented on your own; you can organize the experiences yourself rather than purchase the resources.
 But if you're looking for guidance and ease with ready-made resources, click on the activity links included under each activity description.
 Note: The resources are geared toward high school students.
 But the New Years activity ideas listed here can certainly be adapted for younger experiential students.
 Use the ideas for inspiration!
-10 New Years Activity Ideas for Experiential Learners

 1) Set Goals Through Artistic Expression

 My students are hands-on learners.
 That is often why they end up with me, an educator with an experiential philosophy because they thrive in an experiential learning environment.
+(Psssst - everyone is an experiential learner - the trick is nurturing and supporting that in the classroom or your homeschool).

 2) Community Action Projects

-You can organize these learning experiences as completely open-ended, where students choose ANY community issue of interest as their focus.
-My students use my community action projects tool kit as a guide for these open-ended experiences.
-Or you can do more of a themed community action experience where you give students some direction or structure on topic and process.
+What is a community action project?
+Students play an active role in directly acting on solutions to essential community issues.
+Students choose an issue that they are passionate about, explore ways to make an impact, design an action plan, and take action.
+These learning experiences can be entirely student-designed and -led, where students choose ANY community issue of interest as their focus.
+That's my approach and recommendation.
+My students use a community action projects tool kit as a guide for these open-ended experiences.
+Another option is to do more of a themed community action experience where you give students some direction or structure on the topic and process.
 For example, I do a trending issues community action project experience with my high school students around the New Year.
 Students conduct trend analysis to choose an issue for their community action project that is current, relevant, and statistically high need as we move into the new year.
-Community action projects are really powerful experiences that I highly recommend.
-Make the whole process easier by using my free community action project implementation spreadsheet.
-This spreadsheet is one of many included in a much bigger experiential learning activities spreadsheet resource.
-Click the button below to grab that resource for free right now!
+Community action projects are powerful experiences!
+Give your students the opportunity to dedicate themselves to something important.

-3) Inquiry Bingo New Years Activity
+3) New Years-Themed Inquiry Bingo Activity

 Finding the answer to each question requires research skills, teamwork, communication, critical thinking, problem-solving and more.
 This activity helps learners practice finding credible and accurate information through a variety of avenues.
 This particular inquiry bingo is New Year's themed.